Wanderingidea/ATtinyTRNG/README.md

 `arduino-cli upload -p /dev/ttyACM0 --fqbn digistump:avr:digispark-tiny ATtinyTRNG.ino`<br>

 ### Tests:<br>
-The following tests have been done at room temperature (19..22 degrees Celcius) on a file of 230 KB (working on a bigger file) that has been created by<br>
+The following tests have been done at room temperature (19..22 degrees Celcius) on a file of 2.6 MB that has been created by<br>
 `stty -F /dev/ttyACM0 -brkint -icrnl -imaxbel -opost -isig -icanon min 1 time 0`<br> `cat /dev/ttyACM0 > test.bin`<br>

 **Me:**<br>
 ```
-minimum entropy: 0.99996014 bits per bit
+minimum entropy: 0.99968046 bits per bit
 ```
 **Ent:**<br>
 ```
 Entropy = 1.000000 bits per bit.

 Optimum compression would reduce the size
-of this 1882248 bit file by 0 percent.
+of this 22229064 bit file by 0 percent.

-Chi square distribution for 1882248 samples is 0.00, and randomly
+Chi square distribution for 22229064 samples is 1.09, and randomly
-would exceed this value 96.98 percent of the times.
+would exceed this value 29.63 percent of the times.

-Arithmetic mean value of data bits is 0.5000 (0.5 = random).
+Arithmetic mean value of data bits is 0.4999 (0.5 = random).
-Monte Carlo value for Pi is 3.133450641 (error 0.26 percent).
+Monte Carlo value for Pi is 3.143382170 (error 0.06 percent).
-Serial correlation coefficient is -0.001046 (totally uncorrelated = 0.0).
+Serial correlation coefficient is 0.000699 (totally uncorrelated = 0.0).
 ```
 **Rngtest:**<br>
 ```